 Still, these theories are nothing more than superstition.

 At the heart of Aviator is a certified random number generator (RNG) that determines the outcome of each round.
-The RNG doesn't check the clock before deciding what multiplier to spit out next.
+The RNG doesn't check the clock or is affected by it.

 Each round of Aviator crash game is an independent event.
 What happened in the past has no bearing on future results.